stepchowfun/garnet/README.md

 ### Includes

-Garnet does not read from disk inside a view.
+Because Garnet does never does synchronous I/O, it cannot read from disk while rendering a view.
 In order to include a view inside another view, you must first make sure Garnet has a copy of it in memory.

 In most cases, you can declare view dependencies right in the parent view like this: `%@ path %`.
 Before rendering a view, Garnet will recursively scan the view for such dependencies and load them into memory.
 Then you can render nested views with `%- render(path, locals) %`.
 Example: